 To help you explore some of these ideas further and see how schools have approached them in practice, we have collated a variety of case studies for you to explore across a range of contexts.
 You don’t need to explore all of the case studies in this section - just choose one or two to spend your time on this week (you can always return to the other case studies at a later date).

-Think back to the statements you reflected on at the end of Week 1:
+Think back to the statements you reflected on at the start of this week’s content:

 When I explain new concepts, pupils grasp them quickly and remember them later

 When I present new learning, I know how to present it in clear and accessible ways

 My pupils have ways of presenting their learning to me and others in ways that build understanding